Phoenikera Artist Celebrates Every Thread of Her Indigenous Fiber

 We don’t know if this is the cassette, but we sure do love the cover!

-The first encounter with art was near her house on Tamarisk St. on the South Side, when she saw local artist Martin Moreno painting a mural.
+Their first encounter with art was near her house on Tamarisk St. on the South Side when she saw local artist Martin Moreno painting a mural.
 She lights up once again.

-Takes her time letting me know about her photography classes in 7th grade and later on in high school, her first fiber class during the same academic years, where she discovered jewelry-making and her love for it.
+She took the time to let me know about her photography classes in 7th grade and later in high school, her first fiber class during the same academic years, where she discovered jewelry-making and her love for it.

 “It takes guts to call yourself an artist.”
 She’s one gutsy gal!
 Photo: Gloria Casillas-Martinez.

 She hopscotched through the South Side with her family and graduated from South Mountain High School.
-Her hard work as student created plenty of options for her future and went on to become a nurse with a scholarship, but couldn’t get her license because she was undocumented.
+Her hard work as a student created plenty of options for her future.
+She went on to become a nurse with a scholarship, but she couldn’t get her license because she was undocumented.

 The unwanted feeling she’s always had hit her like a punch in the gut.
-Inevitably she also remembers being picked on her because she was a few shades darker, the prietita people would call her and because of it, she suppressed her indigenous side.
+Inevitably, she also remembers being picked on because she was a few shades darker, the “prietita” people would call her, and because of it, she suppressed her Indigenous side.

 What people used to otherize her, she now uses as strength.
 Photo: Gloria Casillas-Martinez.